cunningham-lab/dsn/docs/index.md

 ```

 # Degenerate Solution Networks (DSNs) #
+Oftentimes in theoretical neuroscience, we seek to design models or find parameterizations of models that produce emergent properties of behavior, rather than necessarily a group of data points collected in an experiment.
+We have a host of methods from Bayesian machine learning that prescribe how to go from data points through a likelihood model and choice of prior to a posterior distributions on likely parameterizations to have produced such data.
+But, how do we condition on emeregent properties of behavior that we prefer to define statistically.
+We introduce degenerate solution networks (DSNs), which learn flexible approximations to maximum entropy distributions of model parameterizations, which produce emergent properties of interest.

 Consider model parameterization $$z$$ and data $$x$$ generated from some generative model of interest with known sampling procedure and likelihood $$p(x \mid z)$$, which may or may not be known.
 For example, neural circuit models usually have known sampling procedures for simulating activity given a circuit parameterization, yet often lack an explicit likelihood function for the neural activity due to the complex nonlinear dynamics.
 DSNs learn a distribution on parameters $$z$$, that yields a behavior of interest $$\mathcal{B}$$,
 \begin{equation}
 \mathcal{B}: E_{z \sim q_\theta}\left[ E_{x\sim p(x \mid z)}\left[T(x)\right] \right] = \mu